 There was enough room for both.
 More than enough.
 And if there hadn't been, the world would've made room because we are all in a constant state of expansion.

-This is something I have an inner battle with all the time with my meditations.
-I know they're a different style than most others, and rather than seeing that as a good thing I see it as something I should fret over.
-I build this inner worry in me and protect it like it's a precious flower, when in fact, it's only blocking the light and putting shadows one everything.
+This is something I have an inner battle with all the time.
+I know my work is unique, and rather than seeing that as a good thing, I see it as something I should fret over.
+I build this inner worry in me and protect it like it's a precious flower, when in fact, it's only blocking the light and putting shadows over the things trying to grow.

 I learned to meditate from other people.
 No two people taught me the same thing, I took in different things from different people.
 So if everyone shared something important with me, then surely it's a good thing they all showed up and bravely shared their gifts, even if it appeared someone was already doing what they wanted to (and people were doing it, but not in their unique way).

 There are so many people who influenced me and got me excited about what guided meditations can do for a person.
 Two of my favorites are Kelly Howell and Meditation Oasis (by Mary and Richard Maddux).